 Otherwise, the entire schedule can fall behind, and a tour guide plays a huge part in making sure bookings stay on time.
 Think of it this way; if guests are asked to arrive ten minutes early, why would it be okay for a tour guide to show up late with an iced coffee and an excuse?

 As more and more tour operators start to take bookings online, tour guides everywhere are having to learn how to use booking software in their day-to-day.
 On top of leading tour groups, guides are often tasked with front desk responsibilities — like checking-in guests, editing bookings, issuing refunds, and collecting forms and signatures.

-A tour guide who is eager to download the mobile booking app and optimize the dashboard to perform multiple actions in just a few clicks will make a tour owner’s life so much easier.
+This kind of tour guide work experience means they’ll be eager to download the mobile booking app and optimize the dashboard to perform multiple actions in just a few clicks will make a tour owner’s life so much easier.
 Luckily, Checkfront is simple, straightforward, and takes as little as five minutes for tour guides to master.

 2. A creative eye

 Tour guides often double as photographers.
 Although people are getting way better at taking selfies, setting up tripods and self-timers, or attaching GoPros to gear, it’s still not uncommon for guests to hand over their phone to the tour guide for a photo opp.